Dear Women and Men of Planet Earth,

 You’re now doubtlessly wondering (like me) how is it that roughly 3.42 billion women still haven’t gotten the book, right?

 I haven’t a clue.
-But Mary hopes to cut the number by 1/4 before the Summer, so help Mary out here, would ya?
+But Mary hopes to cut the number by 1/2 by Christmas, so help Mary out here, would ya?

 CLICK THE LINKS BELOW TO ORDER